Subarachnoid hemorrhage & vasospasm

-Clotted blood and fluid buildup in the subarachnoid space increase pressure on the brain, which is enclosed within the rigid skull.
-Increased pressure can crush the brain against the bone or cause it to shift and herniate.
-Blockage of the normal CSF circulation can cause enlargement of the ventricles, or hydrocephalus, causing confusion, lethargy, and loss of consciousness.
+Enclosed within the rigid skull, clotted blood and fluid buildup increases pressure that can crush the brain against the bone or cause it to shift and herniate.
+Blockage of the normal CSF circulation can enlarge the ventricles (hydrocephalus), causing confusion, lethargy, and loss of consciousness.

-Vasospasm is a common complication that may occur.
-Patients are at highest risk for vasospasm between days 5 and 10 after SAH (Fig. 2).
+Vasospasm is a common complication that may occur 5 to 10 days after SAH (Fig. 2).
 Irritating blood byproducts cause the walls of an artery to contract and spasm.
 Vasospasm narrows the inside diameter (lumen) of the artery and thereby reduces blood flow to that region of the brain, causing a secondary stroke.